shaneriley/super_number/README.md

 ## Options

-Technically, everything is overrideable, right down to the initializer method, but the options you're likely to override are:
+Technically, everything is overridable, right down to the initializer method, but the options you're likely to override are:

 ```javascript